MistyCommunity/Documentation/src/content/docs/skills/tools.md

 ## Visual Studio Code Extension

-You can use the Misty skills extension for [Visual Studio Code](https://code.visualstudio.com/) to aid in local skill development.
-This extension provides a list of the available methods for local skills.
+You can use the Misty skills extension for [Visual Studio Code](https://code.visualstudio.com/) to aid in skill development.
+This extension provides a list of the available methods in Misty's on-robot JavaScript API.

 Access to the Misty skills extension is currently limited to a small group of field trial robot testers.
 If you are a field trial tester, you can access your extension download in the Field Trials section of the [Community forums](https://community.mistyrobotics.com/).